Travel insurance Canada

 Snow travel insurance.
 Canada is one of the most popular destinations in the world for snow enthusiasts.
 If you’re planning to hit the Canadian slopes yourself, don’t forget to take out snow travel insurance.
 This will cover you for any changes you need to make to your itinerary due to extreme weather conditions like a snowstorm or in case your airline loses your ski equipment.
 Standard insurance generally does not include a snow cover.

 Backpacker's travel insurance.
 Are you going backpacking to Canada?
 As you prepare for the journey of a lifetime, remember to buy a backpacker’s travel insurance policy.
 This will cover you for a longer period of time than standard insurance and can also include some extreme sports cover in case you’re planning to indulge in some adventure activities such as bungee jumping or hang gliding.

 Seniors travel insurance.
 Whether you’re making a trip to the grandkids or simply want to explore a new country, the golden years are perfect for long and relaxed travel plans.
 Pick a travel insurance policy that specially caters to seniors to make sure it includes any specific services or medical covers that you might need.
 Seniors’ travel insurance is usually a little more expensive, but it makes sense to spend a little bit of extra money and travel without worry.

 Travel insurance for pregnancy.
-You should know that pregnancy is considered as a pre-existing condition and you need to let your insurer know exactly what stage of pregnancy you’re at.
-While some insurers will cover you up until 26 weeks gestation, other travel insurance providers may cover you up until 32 weeks gestation.
+You should know that pregnancy is considered as a pre-existing condition and you need to let your provider know exactly what stage of pregnancy you’re at.
+While some will cover you up until 26 weeks gestation, other travel insurance providers may cover you up until 32 weeks gestation.
 But the terms and covers for each policy will vary so be sure you’ve read and understood what you’re buying.
 Remember that Sydney to Toronto is a 20-hour journey so don’t bank on flying back in case of an emergency.